 Sunday night Dinners are always something I make time for, even in the summer when everyone’s schedules are a bit off.
-It provides that one consistent ritual that sets everyone up for a great week ahead.
+It provides one consistent ritual that sets everyone up for a great week ahead.

 What cut of pork should I use?